brsloan/writerDeck/list-of-diy-writerdecks.md

 I'm compiling a list of all the DIY writerDecks I can find in order to inspire others (me) looking to build one.
 And also because I just like looking at them and knowing they exist.
 Feel free to suggest any I've missed!

-# Setups For Using Phones/Tablets As WriterDecks

-For tablet decks, phone decks, and other almost-WriterDecks, please see this list [here](/list-of-tablet-writerdecks.md).

 # Custom Built WriterDecks

 | Date | Name | Details | Image |